reid41/shell-pilot/README.md

 - Based on [Ollama](https://ollama.com/) to setup a local LLM repository(`support llama3`), work with [Ollama API](https://github.com/ollama/ollama/blob/main/docs/api.md)
 - Use the official chatgpt model with the [official ChatGPT API](https://openai.com/blog/introducing-chatgpt-and-whisper-apis) from the terminal
 - Use the official Mistral AI model with the [Mistral AI API](https://docs.mistral.ai/)
+- Use the LocalAI model with the [LocalAI API](https://localai.io/)
 - View your history and session persistence
 - Chat context, GPT remembers previous chat questions and answers
 - Pass the input prompt with pipe/redirector(`|`, `<`), as a script parameter or normal chat mode(bash version: 4.0+)